Larimer Square, Denver

 Founded in 1996, the Museum of Contemporary Art (MCA) moved into its permanent and larger home (27,000 square feet) in 2007.
 With works displayed across five galleries, a shop, a library, and a rooftop cafe, the space is as pretty as a picture (although we can’t guarantee that all the pictures will be pretty).
 Comical, creepy, racy, relentless… Whatever else they may be, exhibitions at the MCA are always provocative.

-Time Out Tip: Plan a staycation at the attached, recently revamped Crawford Hotel, which has been a part of Denver’s history for more than a century.
+Time Out tip: Plan a staycation at the revamped historic Crawford Hotel, which is located inside Union Station and has been a part of Denver’s history for more than a century.
 This swanky spot balances sophistication and a laid-back welcoming Denver attitude; it’s a great place to stay within Union Station itself, and it boasts easy access to many of the Mile High City’s best attractions in LoDo.

 Advertising

-This epicurean food hall has been a Denver landmark since it opened over a decade ago.
-There’s a dream team of vendors, and the food and drink are top-notch.
-It’s hard to pick just one favorite spot to eat here.
+This diverse epicurean food hall known as The Source was a former 1880s brick foundry building that has since been revived and transformed into a standing Denver landmark of the RiNo Arts District.
+The food and drink vendors here serve top-notch bites, and it’s hard to pick just one favorite spot to eat.
 That said, an order of brisket nachos at Smok and a croissant churro with dulce de leche from Reunion Bread Co. are among the absolute musts.

 8. Explore the newly revamped 16th Street Pedestrian Mall

-Time Out Tip: There are free shuttles dubbed the 16th Street Free Ride that travel up and down the street every five minutes and stop on every corner.
-You can hop on and hop off these shuttles to explore further.
+Time Out tip: For those who aren’t keen on walking or face mobility challenges, there are free “hop on/off” shuttles dubbed the 16th Street Free Ride that travel up and down the street every five minutes and stop on every corner.

 Advertising

-Time Out Tip: Even though it’s not football season, this spot is still open and hosting stadium-size concerts in the summer—so make sure to be on the lookout for your favorite artists coming to town and taking over the field for an enormous and epic show.
+Time Out tip: Even if it’s not football season, this spot is still open and hosting stadium-size concerts in the warmer months—so make sure to be on the lookout for your favorite artists coming to town and taking over the field for an enormous and epic show.

 Advertising